 Congressional leaders for years have worked in a bipartisan manner to block DSH cuts and must act again to preserve this vital safety-net support.

 - More than 300 bipartisan House members, led by Reps.
 Eliot Engel (D-NY) and Pete Olson (R-TX), sent House leaders a letter urging them to delay the cuts by at least two years.

-- The House Committee on Energy and Commerce unanimously passed the Reauthorizing and Extending Community Health (REACH) Act (H.R.
-2328), which would repeal $16 billion of DSH cuts in FYs 2020–2022.
+- The House Committee on Energy and Commerce unanimously passed the Reauthorizing and Extending Community Health (REACH) Act, which would repeal $16 billion of DSH cuts in FYs 2020–2022.

-- Bipartisan leaders of the Senate Committee on Finance updated their Prescription Drug Pricing Reduction Act of 2019 to include a repeal of $12 billion in DSH cuts in FYs 2020 and 2021.
+- Bipartisan leaders of the Senate Committee on Finance released a revised version of the Prescription Drug Pricing Reduction Act of 2019 that would cancel $12 billion in DSH cuts for FYs 2020 and 2021.

-- Congress passed, and the president signed, a comprehensive spending package that delayed by an additional five months the scheduled $4 billion cut to Medicaid DSH in FY 2020.
-This was the third bipartisan vote last year to delay the scheduled cut as part of the broader budgetary process.
+- Congress passed, and the president signed, multiple government spending bills that delayed the $4 billion cut to Medicaid DSH for FY 2020.